FilippoGrosso02/RL_Ensemble_Orchestration/README.md

    - **Model RL**
      - Simulates ML inference based on the content specified in the YAML file.

-## Reward System and User-Defined Metrics
+## Reward Function and User-Defined Metrics
 The reward of the RL model is defined by the following formula:

 **Reward = Σ(αᵢ * f(xᵢ))**